AgnesHendrickx/MTE/documentation/usage.rst

    :linenos:

 | In such cases, the line numbers in the code block correspond directly to the line numbers in the specified file.
 Changes or additions to the base version are highlighted for ease of reference.
+Some comments in code blocks may not exactly match the comments in the code.

 .. note::
    Highlighted lines are changes from the last setup outlined in previous steps or sections, if any preceding steps or section were not performed, make sure to check all lines for changes to the base code [#]_.